joeyhage/homebridge-alexa-smarthome/README.md

 ## Issues and Questions

+Please visit the [Canny feedback board](https://homebridge-alexa-smarthome.canny.io/feedback) first to see if your issue or request is currently being worked on.
+You can also suggest new features and vote on features requested by others.

 If you run into issues or you need help please use the [issues template](https://github.com/joeyhage/homebridge-alexa-smarthome/issues/new/choose).
 Fill all the relevant sections and submit your issue.
 It is important that you use the templates because I will automatically be assigned to your issue and I will receive an email.
 If you use the blank template without assigning me, I will most likely miss the Github notification.

+## Long-term support

+Please consider supporting the development of this plugin by sponsoring me.
+Sponsorship will encourage me to continue improving this plugin, support more devices, adapt to changes in the Alexa API, and fuel my late-night coding sessions. :coffee: